-Nearly a decade after the recall of Vioxx, a non-steroidal anti-inflammatory drug (NSAID), there’s still disagreement about how the dangerous drug received approval from the U.S. Food and Drug Administration (FDA) and why it was kept on the market for five years.
+Years after the recall of Vioxx, there’s still controversy about how the drug received approval from the FDA and why Merck kept it on the market for five years.

-What is clear is that Merck was forced to pay.
-After denying reports of dangerous cardiac side effects for years, the manufacturer finally recalled Vioxx in 2004.
-Tens of thousands of lawsuits followed, creating what is believed to be the largest multidistrict litigation in history.
+After denying reports of dangerous cardiac side effects for years, Merck recalled Vioxx in 2004.
+Tens of thousands of lawsuits followed, creating one of the largest pharmaceutical multidistrict litigations (MDL) in history.
 Merck settled with all the claimants ― paying out nearly $7 billion along the way ― but admitted no fault.

 Injured consumers weren’t the only ones who went after Merck.
 Company shareholders and the U.S. Senate also had problems with Merck’s actions.
 The shareholders accused Merck of deceitfully marketing the painkiller, and the dispute ended with Merck spending millions in legal fees and agreeing to an appointed marketing monitor.

 The U.S. Senate Finance Committee examined Merck’s relationship with the FDA, wary that Vioxx’s side effects were minimized and that Merck was responsible for questionable marketing tactics and fraud.
-Merck pleaded guilty to accusations regarding illegal marketing practices and paid $950 million, which included a $321 million criminal fine.
+Merck paid $950 million to settle allegations.

-When news broke in 2009 that Merck had created a “medical journal” promoting Vioxx without disclosing financial interest, the controversy was reignited.
-The publications were published from 2002 to 2005 in Australia through Elsevier, an academic publisher.
-The journal had articles endorsing Vioxx and Fosamax.
+When news broke in 2009 that Merck had created a medical journal promoting Vioxx without disclosing a financial interest, the controversy was reignited.
+Elsevier, the publisher, had articles endorsing Vioxx and Fosamax posing as medical studies.